 - Explore a mysterious island with lush forests, murky caverns, and dark secrets

-- Beautiful retro-style pixel graphics and inspiring original soundtrack
+- Beautiful retro-style pixel graphics and an inspiring original soundtrack

 - Meet fascinating characters and discover the deep lore